-Pre-Calculu S 313 A & B
+Pre-Calculus 5 313 A & B

 Credit: 1.0

 Grade Level: 11-12

-Prerequisite: Algebra 2
+Prerequisite: A minimum grade of 2.7 in Algebra 2

 Supplies: A graphing calculator is REQUIRED.
 TI-84 Plus is recommended.

 This course will prepare students for college level mathematics and serve as a foundation for Calculus.
 Pre-Calculus is designed to provide a comprehensive study of functions, which are the basis of calculus and other higher mathematics courses.
 Students will explore the properties and graphs of polynomial, rational, inverse, exponential, logarithmic and trigonometric functions.
 Students will study analytical trigonometry, conics, matrices, probability, and limits.
 Graphing calculators are essential for the in depth study of analyzing graphs, graphical regressions, solving complex equations, and for operations with matrices.